mitkins/bixolon-driver/README.md

 I spent some time writing my own bluetooth communication classes, and they worked, but a lot of problems remained.
 **It's not impossible, just very difficult.**

+This project won't force you to use a specific bluetooth communication library, and I tried using Bixolon driver with:

+    int   write(byte[] out)
+    void  executeDirectIo(byte[] command, boolean hasResponse)

+And it works.
+But if you want, try something else.
-So, I used this (great!) library that completly handles the bluetooth communication:
+I used this (great!) library that completly handles the bluetooth communication:

 - [Android-BluetoothSPPLibrary](https://github.com/akexorcist/Android-BluetoothSPPLibrary)